BashPrime/metroid-prime-randomizer/README.md

 ## Install

-To build from source, you will need to install [Node.js](https://nodejs.org) to install the application and its dependencies using `npm`.
+To build from source, you will need to install the 64-bit version of [Node.js](https://nodejs.org) to install the application and its dependencies using `npm`.
+32-bit builds of the randomizer are not supported currently.

 First, install `node-gyp` globally on your system.
-[Follow the instructions](https://github.com/nodejs/node-gyp#installation) to install on your given operating system.
+[Follow the instructions](https://github.com/nodejs/node-gyp#installation) to install it on your given operating system.

 Run `npm install` to install the project dependencies.